StarvingDogs/PlayLog-PrivacyPolicy/privacy.md

 # The Simple Version

-PlayLog is designed to be private by default.
+Playlog is designed to be private by default.
 Your game backlog stays on your device, and we collect very little data.
 This policy explains what we do (and don't) collect.

 ---